 - Most fans may remember The Honky Tonk Man as one of the top midcard heels of his era, and the longest-reigning Intercontinental Champion in history.
-What they may not know, however, is that he actually got his start in the WWF as a babyface, with fans refusing to buy into the idea of an Elvis impersonator as a good guy.
-After a series of "Vote of Confidence" promos and an actual poll where the fans (as expected) weren't behind him, he was turned heel and the rest is history.
+What they may not know, however, is that he actually got his start in the WWF as a babyface.
+Fans refused to buy into the idea of an Elvis impersonator as a good guy, however, and after a series of "Vote of Confidence" promos and an actual poll where the fans (as expected) weren't behind him, he was turned heel and the rest is history.

 - The term "X-Pac Heat" was originally called "Bossman Heat".
-The term began to lose usage when X-Pac's level of, well, X-Pac Heat eclipsed Bossman's, and it was pretty much completely retired with Ray Traylor's real life death in 2004, out of respect for the man.
-To explain this a little more, Bossman may have been a boring wrestler, but he was well known for being one of the most popular guys in any locker room, he donated massive amounts of money and personal time to charity, and his death was discovered by his wife in a particularly heartbreaking way.
-He was also a damn fine worker during his original WWF run.note Then he jumped to WCW and suffered through a string of lousy gimmicks (The Guardian Angel, The Boss, Big Bubba and finally, just Ray Traylor), while the injuries caught up with him and his body broke down.
-His second WWF run, where he had a security guard style gimmick, started out alright but turned awful as he was pushed up the card.
-His Karma Houdini heel run also killed any interest that fans might have had in seeing him.
+The term began to lose usage when X-Pac's level of "go away" heat eclipsed Bossman's, and it was pretty much completely retired with Ray Traylor's real life death in 2004, out of respect for the man.
+To explain this a little more, Bossman may have been a somewhat boring wrestler compared to some of the flashier stars of his day, but he was well known for being one of the most popular guys in any locker room, he donated massive amounts of money and personal time to charity, and his death was discovered by his wife in a particularly heartbreaking way.note He was also a damn fine worker during his original WWF run where he wore a prison guard outfit and eventually turned babyface.
+Then he jumped to WCW and suffered through a string of lousy gimmicks (The Guardian Angel, The Boss, a failed return to his original Big Bubba Rogers gimmick, and finally, just Ray Traylor), while the injuries caught up with him and his body broke down.
+His second WWF run, where he had a security guard style gimmick, started out fine but turned awful as he was pushed up the card and made into a Karma Houdini heel, which killed any interest that fans might have had in seeing him.

 - While the original heel version of Doink the Clown, portrayed by Matt Borne, was over and is well remembered, when Borne left the company, Doink was turned face and portrayed by Steve Lombardi.
-Lombardi wasn't the worker that Borne was, and the fans didn't find Doink amusing.
-However, even though Doink wasn't pushed per se, he received a lot of focus and a number of (awful) angles - allegedly, Vince McMahon thought he was hilarious.
+Lombardi wasn't as good of a wrestler as Borne, and the fans didn't find Doink amusing.
+However, even though Doink wasn't pushed per se, he received a lot of focus and a number of awful angles allegedly, Vince McMahon thought he was hilarious.
 By the end of Doink's run, fans were cheering the heels he faced and chanting "Kill the Clown!"
 Here's a Doink vs. Waylon Mercy match, with the "Kill the Clown" chants starting at 4:40.

-The Face–Heel Turn is a rare example of the WWF actually playing to the X-Pac Heat.
-The week after The Rock's heel turn, he cut a promo addressing the chants, being the kayfabe reason he joined The Nation of Domination, naming the actual chants he was getting.
+The heel turn is a rare example of the WWF actually playing to the X-Pac Heat.
+The week after The Rock's heel turn, he cut a promo addressing the chants, being the kayfabe reason he joined The Nation of Domination, naming the actual chants he was getting ("Die Rocky Die").
 He recycled this promo somewhat when he joined The Corporation a year later.
 Prior to the heel turn, Jim Ross even addressed his concerns about them on air, saying that he wasn't able to understand the reasoning why the fans were giving him such heat.
 An article in WWF Magazine also addressed the chants as did an interview with him about them.note